 - The Academy of Bioastronautics

-Apollo Program Professor Emeritus of Astronautics Dr. Laurence Young provides scientific and practical mentorship and guidance to TRISH's postdoctoral fellows - and all new career scientists.
+Apollo Program Professor Emeritus of Astronautics Dr. Laurence Young provides scientific and practical mentorship and guidance to TRISH's postdoctoral fellows - and all postdocs working on TRISH-funded projects.

 - Tech Exploration in Space Exploration Series

 TRISH invites leading figures in cutting-edge health technology to deep dive into their research in this periodic interactive webinar series.